-When planning a meal, you have to think about how everything goes together.
-It’s why turkey and roast potatoes are the classic Christmas pairing—they just work!
-Add on the cranberry sauce, delicious gravy, and a plenty of veggies, and you have the makings of a real Christmas feast.
+When planning a meal, we tend to think about how everything goes together.
+It’s why turkey rarely makes an appearance without stuffing, pigs in blankets and roast potatoes – they work and they’re what most people look forward to !
+Add on the cranberry sauce, delicious gravy, and plenty of veggies, and you have the makings of a spectacular Christmas feast.

 General Tips for Pairing Wine with Turkey

 Turkey is a lean meat, but with plenty of flavour, particularly in the legs.
 (Note: That low fat content is the reason turkey can become dry if over-cooked).

 If you’re looking for a good wine with turkey, we have one simple recommendation: avoid excessive tannin!
 Tannins are perfect for high-fat meats and cheeses, as they will be softened by the meat.

 With a low-fat meat like turkey, high-tannin wines can come across harsher and more accentuated.